 What Causes Mucus in Stool?

 However, all of those processes change when mucus levels are higher than normal.
-This might take place due to an infection, which in turn indicates something isn’t right in your digestive system.
+This may take place due to an infection or other ailment, which in turn indicates something isn’t right in your digestive system.

 You might also be interested in reading: 5 Digestive Disorders that Can Cause Weight Gain

-What diseases can cause mucus in stools?
+What diseases can cause mucus in stool?

 This is due to an irritation in the intestines, which lack protection from acids.
-This doesn’t only imply causing discomfort, but also to specific symptoms, such as large amounts of mucus in stool.
+This doesn’t only cause general discomfort, but can also lead to also to specific symptoms such as large amounts of mucus in stool.

 The presence of many kinds of bacteria in the colon and in different parts of the intestine is normal.
 These bacteria are helpful for digestion.

 The consequences are frequent episodes of constipation that eventually obstruct the digestive tract due to the constant mucus production in stools.
 Many of these cases require surgical intervention.

 Read the following article: 12 Symptoms of a Damaged Gut Flora

-Due to it being a chronic illness, having Crohn’s means that you will always experience its symptoms because it has an immunological origin.
+Due to it being a chronic illness, having Crohn’s means that you will always experience symptoms because it has an immunological origin.
 While you can treat some of the clinical symptoms, there is no definitive cure.

-One of the symptoms of Crohn’s is mucus in stools that results from a completely swollen colon and swollen mucus-secreting glands, which requires palliative treatment.
+One of the symptoms of Crohn’s is mucus in stool that results from a frequent inflammation of the colon and inflammation of the mucus-secreting glands, which requires palliative treatment.